mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Traits Small (-6)
 Behaviour Omnivore, Eater

 Cuttlehorror
-The cuttlehorror was named, perhaps a little over- dramatically, for its resemblance to a [[Terra|Terran]] cuttlefish.
+The cuttlehorror was named, perhaps a little over-dramatically, for its resemblance to a [[Terra|Terran]] cuttlefish.
 The cuttlehorror is vastly larger however, and does not seem to have any ability to change colour.
 At an average of around 10 metres long, the cuttlehorror